D3CRYPT360/valoStatus/README.md

 If you would like to contribute to the project feel free to make a PR and fix bugs or make the code even better. :D

+# Python Version
+- Python 3.6 and above should work

 # Installation
 `pip install valoStatus`

 # Region List
 ```